USA Road Trip: Sleeping Bear Dunes near Traverse City in the Midwest

 Trip to the beach on Lake Michigan

-We stopped at the Philip A. Hart Visitor Center in the town of Empire and bought an entrance pass.
-It cost $20 and was valid for the entire vehicle, including all passengers, for seven days.
-In addition to a ticket, which we had to place behind the windshield, we also received a map with hiking recommendations and a brochure.
-You can find out more about the Sleeping Bear Dunes here. on-line.
+At the Philip A. Hart Visitor Center in the small town of Empire, we bought our park passes.
+For $20, they were valid for seven days for the entire vehicle, including all passengers.
+In addition to the ticket for the windshield, we received a map with hiking trails and helpful information about the park.
+This was especially useful since we were traveling with a child.
+You can also find out more about Sleeping Bear Dunes here. on-line.

 Philip A. Hart Visitor Center